First Hibernate Example without IDE

 - Create the class that retrieves or stores the persistent object

 - Load the jar file

-- Run the first hibernate application without IDE
+- Run the first hibernate application by using command prompt

 1) Create the Persistent class

 A simple Persistent class should follow some rules:

 - A no-arg constructor: It is recommended that you have a default constructor at least package visibility so that hibernate can create the instance of the Persistent class by newInstance() method.